pegasystems/pega-helm-charts/charts/pega/README.md

 ```

 ### Installer Service Account

-If the installer pod needs to be run with a specific [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/), you can specify a custom `serviceAccountName` for your jobs.
+If you require that the Pega installer job runs with a specific service account, you can specify a custom `serviceAccountName` for your job.
+For more information on service accounts, see [Configure Service Account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).

 Example: